National Doukhobor Heritage Village: Veregin, Saskatchewan

 Anyone interested in exploring turn of the 20th century lifestyles will find this a should-see stop.

-The focus here is cultural, so while there is some farming equipment, it’s a minimal display of well chosen artifacts.
+The focus here is cultural.
+So, the museum will appeal to those curious about other cultures, particulary those from other religious denominations.
+Likewise, while there is some farming equipment, it’s a minimal display of well chosen artifacts.

 Also, of course, anyone with an interest in the history of the Doukhobors in Canada will find it a must-see spot.